By Susan P. Joyce

 "W-o-r-k" IS a 4-letter word, but if you enjoy what you're doing, it won't feel like work.
 And you'll get paid, too!
 Awesome!

 One of the best lists of technology companies is the Deloitte Technology Fast 500.
-If you want to work at a "large" company, see Job-Hunt's lists of the Fortune 500 Employers by State or the Fortune 500 Employers by Rank.
-Forbes has many interesting lists of employers including the Forbes 2000, world's largest publicly held companies, and America's largest privately-held companies are also good places to look.
+If you want to work at a "large" company, see the Fortune 500.
+Forbes has many interesting lists of employers including the Forbes 2000, world's largest publicly held companies, and America's largest privately-held companies are also very good places to look if you are interested in a very large employer.
+Having a "big name" on your resume early in your career can be a great starting point, as long as that employer doesn't become infamous (think Enron).

-For smaller companies, look to Job-Hunt's Directory of Employers and Job Search Resources by State, the Inc. 5000, the appropriate local Chambers of Commerce, the Thomas Register of Manufacturers (searchable by state and industry), even the online Yellow Pages for that specific location.
+For smaller companies, look to the Inc. 5000, the appropriate local Chambers of Commerce, the Thomas Register of Manufacturers (searchable by state and industry), even the online Yellow Pages for that specific location.

 To target the best location, Forbes' Best Places for Business and Careers is useful.